-- Red Hat Enterprise Linux (RHEL), CentOS or Suse Linux Enterprise Server (SLES)
+- Red Hat Enterprise Linux (RHEL) or Suse Linux Enterprise Server (SLES) or compatible

-- Postfix or Sendmail
+- Postfix

-- MariaDB or MySQL
+- MariaDB (or MySQL)

-- Java OpenJDK
+- Java OpenJDK 11

-- Apache Tomcat
+- Apache Tomcat 10

-- Python
+- Python 3

 2.3 Open Platform Design

 A software like OpenEMM must not operate as an island, but it should be capable to be integrated with third party systems like a CRM or CMS software, an e-commerce shop, an ERP platform or a business intelligence software.
 Therefore, OpenEMM was designed to be a very open and flexible platform with lots of interfaces and extension capabilities.